johannesbueschel/gitui/README.md

 | Commit            | 1: commit current index<br>2: amend current index<br>tab: switch to Working Directory |
 | Branch            | enter: switch to selected branch<br>del: delete branch<br>ctrl-del: force delete branch |
 | History           | enter: show commits diff |

+## Todos

+So many ... an unordered list:

+- Check if installation works on different machines
+- Check if it works on Linux
+- There is one script that is not in bash 😬 Look into it and make it a bash script
+- More functionalities for branches (push, remote branches, etc.)
+- Stash support